Code-Institute-Submissions/milestone-project-135/README.md

 * [FontAwesome](https://fontawesome.com/)
     * I also used three social media icons for Twitter, Instagram and Facebook

 *Note: I also found [Stack Overflow](https://stackoverflow.com/), [W3C Schools](https://www.w3schools.com/) and [Start Bootstrap](https://startbootstrap.com/) helpful resources throughout the project, as well as the Code Institute Slack Community.
+Add some more here.

 ## Testing:

 ### Testing User Stories:

-* New user - *I am a parent with young children and want to find ways of introducing netball to my children as I have been unable to find any local clubs providing netball for their age.*
+* New user - *I am a parent who wants to find ways of introducing netball to my young children.
+All local clubs in my area provide netball for children from around the age of 9, and so I’m looking to find some inspiration online instead.*

-This user can read more about why netball is beneficial for young children in the 'About Us' section right at the beginning of the website.
-This probably reassures the user they are in the right place, and they can then visit the 'Skills' section to watch a YouTube video and pick up some skills they can try with their children.
-They could engage their children in netball straight alway by involving them in the short quiz, and they can also look on the map to view the location of superleague teams they could start to support and watch if they live close enough.
-If they don't live close enough, they could visit the team websites and learn more about them to stimulate wider interest.
+This user can click on the short YouTube video in the ‘Skills’ section, to learn about some ball drills and skills they can do with their children at home – for free and just using a ball.
+The user could do the short multiple-choice quiz in the ‘Quiz’ section with their children to see how much they know and learn some fun facts about netball.
+The user can also look on the map to find out if there are any superleague teams near to where they live.
+They can click on a marker and if the location is suitable they can then follow a link to a team’s website and see if they might be interested in buying tickets to watch a live match if so, or see if any upcoming matches are being shown on Sky Sports which the parent could watch with their children to inspire them.
+Finally, the user can complete the form at the bottom of the website to sign up to The Netball Hub’s monthly newsletter where they will receive more activities they can do with their children each month.

+*New user - *I am a user who knows nothing about netball, however I am searching for ways to keep my children active and healthy.
+I am interested to learn more about netball and why I would engage my children in netball activities.*

+The ‘About Us’ section at the beginning of the website explains the benefits of young children playing netball.
+The video is very simple and for beginners, so this user would be able to watch the video at the start of the website after reading about the benefits, and straight away learn how they could introduce it to their children easily and for free.
+If they enjoy the video, they can follow a link in the text accompanying the video which takes them to England Netball’s website showing more videos.
+This user may also wish to sign up to the newsletter, to receive more netball activities they can do with their children in the future.

-* Returning user - *I am a returning user who previously completed the 'Skills' video with my child.
-I'm keen to find out where I can access more of these as my children really enjoyed it.*
+*Returning user - *I am a returning user who previously completed The Netball Hub’s 'Skills' video with my child.
+I'm keen to find out where I can access more of these as we really enjoyed it, and I’d also like to do a different netball-related activity with my child.*
-This user can return to the 'Skills' section, where they will find a link to the England netball web page containing more skills that can be taught at home.

-* Returning user *I am a returning user who has already completed the quiz, and followed the video provided, but I am now looking for further things to do and ways to find out more information about netball.*
-This user will benefit from going to the newsletter sign up feature which is at the bottom of the page.
-They can access this by either scrolling down the page, or clicking the 'Newsletter' link in the navigation menu.
+This user can click on a link at the bottom of the text in the ‘Skills’ section which takes them to a page on the England Netball’s website where further videos are available containing more ball skills and challenges that can be done at home.
+Underneath this section, the user arrives at the quiz section (the user could also select ‘Quiz’ from the navigation menu too).
+The user could complete The Netball Hub’s multiple-choice quiz together with their child.
+There are 4 questions each with 2 multiple choice answers – the questions are quite straightforward and aim to provide some fun and interesting facts about netball that might interest both the parent and also the child.

 * Project stakeholder - *I am one of the owners of the business and want to see it succeed.
-I want to promote the issue around the lack of netball for young children, and equip parents with ways netball can introduced at home from a young age.
-I want parents to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.*
+I want parents to feel confident enough to introduce netball to their children themselves at home, so that more young children can enjoy the benefits of the sport.
+I want parents to enjoy the content of the website, possibly sharing parts of it with their children depending on their age, and also to sign up to the newsletter to continue to promote the benefits of netball and ways young children can engage in the sport.*

+The stakeholder would be happy to see the benefits of the sport promoted at the very beginning of the website in the ‘About Us’ section.
+The netball-related features included in the website, are at a level that any parent, with or without prior netball knowledge could use and engage in them.
+The video at the beginning for example is very simple, rather than a lesson on court positions and team tactics, the video shows a few skills that can be done at home with any ball.
+The quiz only has 4 questions, and is not at a dauting level about the detail of the sport, but rather some more general interest facts such as where the sport is played and by who.
+Finally the map is very clear and contains just ten markers, so that the parent can easily see at a glance where the superleague teams are based, or if they want to know more they can click on the links in the markers which takes the user to the team’s web page.
+The newsletter form is also a simple sign up form with only 3 required fields.

-The stakeholders need the users to be informed by the website, but also engaged and inspired to promote netball to their children.
-The 'About Us' section at the very beginning of the webiste is very clear - the text is very visible and the user is not distracted by any other features at this point.
-Therefore the issue is communicated at this point, but this then moves straight into ways the issue can be helped.
-Parents can learn how to do netball skills with their children, take a quiz to help educate their children about netball, and also look at an interactive map to learn about superleague teams.
-The interactive elements on the website along with the colours help to make the website appealing and fun.
+Therefore overall the stakeholder would be happy that the benefits of netball for young children are promoted, the content provided should engage the user and enable them to feel confident enough to introduce netball to their children if they wish, and finally the user can easily sign up to a monthly newsletter to continue to receive more netball-related activities and information on netball for young children.
+Finally, the interactive elements on the website along with the colours help to make the website appealing and fun.

-Something about superleague?

 ### Validating HTML, CSS and JavaScript code